 “I’m very fortunate,” said Stephanie Tellios.
 “It’s really cool to watch my kids go to that next level and just do something more for the community.”

 Stephanie Tellios' 15-year-old daughter, Demi, served as the luminaria ceremony chair for the event.

 Steven Tellios has had a direct hand in the event since its inception seven years ago.
 Along with a core group of senior friends, two of whom have lost parents to cancer, Tellios has participated every year.

-The school had set their fundraising goal at a hefty $60,000.
 By Friday morning’s ceremony, the goal was exceeded.
 The total not only helps the charity but also was tangible proof of the leadership and discipline of the student organizers.

 The event and accomplishments held a very special meaning for survivors and their family members.